electronic-structure/SIRIUS/dockerfile/README.md

 $ docker build -t sirius .
 ```

-To build your application against sirius, mount or copy your sources, and use
+To build your application against SIRIUS, mount or copy your sources, and use
-the spack environment view for the headers and libraries.
+the Spack environment view for the headers and libraries.
 For example:

 ```
 $ docker run -v $PWD/src:/root/src -it --rm sirius